Dumas ISD addressing the vaping issue

-Vaping was not an issue at all last school year for Dumas ISD.
-But that instantly changed this school year.
+DUMAS, Texas (KAMR/KCIT) — Vaping was not an issue at all last school year for Dumas ISD, but that instantly changed this school year.

 “Whenever we started this school year last August, we had approximately 30 cases involving our students that went to municipal court due to the fact that they were either vaping on school property or were in possession of a vape,” said Dumas ISD Chief of Police Larry Payne.